 Major Personal Milestones

-Gordie Howe scored two goals, on Dec.
-14, 1974, to help the Houston Aeros a 5-3 victory of the Winnipeg Jets in World Hockey Association (WHA) action.
-These were the 900th and 901st goals of his professional career, both regular-season and playoffs in the NHL and WHA>
+Gordie Howe scored two goals on Dec.
+14, 1974, to give the Houston Aeros a 5-3 victory of the Winnipeg Jets in World Hockey Association (WHA) action.
+These were the 900th and 901st goals of his professional career, regular-season, and playoffs combined in the NHL and WHA.

 On Dec.
 14, 1982, Marcel Dionne became the ninth player in NHL history to score 500 career goals.
 He entered the night with 498 goals before scoring both Kings’ goals in a 7-2 loss to the visiting Washington Capitals.

-Another member of the Coyotes hit a big milestone, on Dec.
-14, 2000, when Claude Lemieux scored two goals and added an assist to give 700 points in his career.
-He was the driving force in a 3-2 victory over the Tampa Bay Lightning, in just his third game with the team.
+Another member of the Coyotes hit a significant milestone on Dec.
+14, 2000, when Claude Lemieux scored two goals and added an assist to give him 700 points in his career.
+He was the driving force in a 3-2 victory over the Tampa Bay Lightning in just his third game with the team.

 No. 1 Picks Leading the Way